Healthy Homes Assessment Mount Cook

 Home Assessments Mount Cook for Rental Properties

-There are a myriad of concerns you should look for when conducting a home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-A few examples are:
+There are a variety of things to be able to examine in a house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the house have sufficient ventilation including extractor fans?

-The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a tenant solutions ruling could be significant for property managers and landlords.
-For specialist guidance, contact us today to schedule your rental property home evaluation.
+The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling can have a significant impact for property managers and landlords.
+For specialist guidance, contact us today and book your rental properties home evaluation.

 home assessments for rental properties